-Conservation Value: The cottages are aesthetically pleasing.

-The smithy building was designed with aesthetics in mind and has key architectural details, but has been compromised by a poor 20th century addition of a garage door.
+Conservation Value: The cottages are aesthetically pleasing and amongst the oldest buildings in the village.
+The smithy building was also designed with aesthetics in mind and has key architectural details, but has been compromised by poor 20th century additions such as the garage doors.

-Authenticity and Integrity: The cottages and smithy are very authentic estate buildings; the cottages appear little altered, the smithy has been converted to a garage and is expected to have suffered the loss of some historic fabric.
+Authenticity and Integrity: The cottages and smithy are very authentic estate buildings; the cottages appear little altered (externally), the smithy has been converted to a garage and is expected to have suffered the loss of some historic fabric.
+The proposals include the restoration of the smithy.

 Setting: The cottages and smithy flank the southern side of Filleigh Road, within the inner park.
-The look across the sweeping grass parkland to the hills beyond and to the north-east to the main hosue and northwest to the church, they are framed on the south side by fields.
+The look across the sweeping grass parkland to the hills beyond and to the north-east to the main hosue and north-west to the church, they are framed on the south side by fields.
+They would have once stood opposite a lost carriage drive and folly (lodge?) of the estate, and are amongst the earliest known buildings in the village.

-Contribution of Setting to the Significance of the Asset: The assets are understood as estate cottages and a smithy for home farm, a key part of the working estate which supported the grand house at its centre.
+Contribution of Setting to the Significance of the Asset: The assets are understood as estate cottages and a smithy for Home Farm, a key part of the working estate which supported the grand house at its centre, but built in a style to be aesthetically pleasing and fit within the wider Estate.

-Magnitude of Effect: The proposed development site is immediately to the west, beyond the mid 20th century terraced cottages.
-The new houses will be designed to look similar to the existing terrace.
-They will enlarge the village and further enclose Paynes Cottages but views to the north and south across open parkland or fields will remain and views to the south-east and east to the 19th century school building will not be affected.
+Magnitude of Effect: The proposed development site is immediately to the south of Paynes Cottages, and will further change the setting of these once isolated buildings, becoming enclosed within a village core.
+They will enlarge the village and further enclose Paynes Cottages but views to the north across open parkland or fields will remain and views to the south-east and east to the 19th century school building will not be affected.
 In character the setting will remain the same, rural and domestic in nature.